PhysiCell-Tools/python-loader/man/TUTORIAL.md

 #### Microenvironment (Continuum Variables) Data

 Let's have a look at the substrate.
-We can retrive an alphabetically ordered list of all the substrates processes in the simulation.
+We can retrieve an alphabetically ordered list of all the substrates processes in the simulation.
 In the loaded data set only one substarte, oxygen, was part of the simulation.
 ```python
 mcds.get_substrate_names()  # ['oxygen']
 ```

-We can retrieve a pandas dataframe withe the parameters (decay\_rate, diffusion\_coefficient) that ware set for in each substrate.
+We can retrieve a pandas dataframe withe the parameters (decay\_rate, diffusion\_coefficient) that were set for in each substrate.
 ```python
 df = mcds.get_substrate_df()
 df.head()
 ```

-Regaridng the concentration, we can retieve:
+Regaridng the concentrations, we can retieve:
 + a **numpy array** of all substratd concentrations at a particular xyz coordinate, ordered alphabetically by substrate name, like the list retieved by the get\_substrate\_names function.
 + substrate specific 3D or 2D **meshgrid numpy arrays**.
   To get a 2D meshgrids you can slice though any z stack value, the fuction will always pick the closest mesh coordinate, the smaller coordinate, if you hit the saddlepont between two voxels.